Mike Leavitt: Leavitt Partners

-In 2009, Leavitt organized Leavitt Partners a consulting firm to advise clients in health care policy matters.
+In 2009, Leavitt organized Leavitt Partners, a consulting firm to advise clients in health care policy matters.
 The firm evolved into a leading authority on value-based health care.

-In April 2021, Leavitt Partners merged with Health Management Associations and Leavitt was appointed Co-Chairman of the combined firm.
+In April 2021, Leavitt Partners merged with Health Management Associates and Leavitt was appointed Co-Chairman of the combined firm.

 Tabernacle Choir president

 On August 6, 2021, Gérald Caussé, the LDS Church's presiding bishop, announced that Tabernacle Choir at Temple Square president Ron Jarrett was stepping down after nine years of service and that Leavitt would replace him in that role.

-Philanthropy
+Leavitt Family Foundation controversy

-Leavitt's family charitable foundation, the Dixie and Anne Leavitt Foundation, was established by the Leavitt family in 2000, and the family has donated nearly $9 million of assets to it since.
+Leavitt's family charitable foundation, the Dixie & Anne Leavitt Family Foundation, was established by the Leavitt family in 2000, and the family has donated nearly $9 million of assets to it since.
 It has provided them with tax write-offs for the donated assets.
 About a third of the foundation's assets have been loaned back to family businesses, such as a $332,000 loan to Leavitt Land and Investment Inc., in which Leavitt has an interest.
 According to a 2006 National Public Radio report, these loans were legal because they were made at market rates.
 A month following the NPR report, Congress made such transactions illegal.

 The same NPR report revealed that nearly $500,000 in charitable contributions provided to the Southern Utah Foundation were used for housing scholarships to SUU.
 The scholarships were subsequently used to place students in the Cedar Development Co., a Leavitt family business, with the money used to pay the students' rent.
 NPR's investigation found that the arrangement was legal and that the Leavitts did not profit from the arrangement.
 Although legal, the procedure, called "round-tripping" in philanthropic circles, has garnered criticism as lacking in the spirit of philanthropy.
 The report also stated that Leavitt was not directly involved in the foundation's operations.